The Mission

 Rate My Professors Logo

-A former mixed martial artist (2-1 professional record) as detailed in Caged: Memoirs of a Cage-Fighting Poet, he lived in Thailand for three years, where he held a Muay Thai kickboxing fellowship, taught Shakespeare online for various colleges, and wrote about the horrors of sex trafficking—helping spark broader conversations about how this crime impacts boys.
+A former mixed martial artist (2-1 professional record) as detailed in Caged: Memoirs of a Cage-Fighting Poet, Cameron lived in Thailand for three years, where he held a Muay Thai kickboxing fellowship, taught Shakespeare online for various colleges, and wrote about the horrors of sex trafficking—helping spark broader conversations about how this crime impacts boys.
 During this time, he also received an arts grant from the Wellcome Trust to write Malaria, Poems (Michigan State University Press), which NPR named one of the best books of the year.
 Shortly after returning back to the U.S., Cameron created Skillshare’s most popular poetry writing class.

 A pivotal 2013 meditation retreat with Zen Master Thich Nhat Hanh set him on a new path of healing from childhood trauma and made mindfulness practice a quiet throughline in his life and teaching ever since.